 12. baking soda against sweaty feet

-Since sodium bicarbonate has the wonderful property of neutralizing odors, you can also use sodium bicarbonate as a natural foot bath against sweaty feet.
-Sodium hydrogen carbonate makes your skin much softer.
+As baking soda has the wonderful property of neutralizing odours, you can also use baking soda as a natural foot bath against sweaty feet.
+Sodium bicarbonate makes your skin much softer.

 13. sodium bicarbonate against heartburn

-Baking soda has been used for many decades to treat heartburn.
-Again, just dissolve a teaspoon of baking soda in a glass of water and drink it.
-But as a long-term solution to heartburn, I'd rather recommend you tackle the root causes.
-Drink less alcohol, exercise more, and eliminate mental stress.
+Baking soda has been used to treat heartburn for many decades.
+Simply dissolve another teaspoon of baking soda in a glass of water and drink it.
+But as a long-term solution to heartburn, I recommend that you tackle the causes.
+Drink less alcohol, exercise more and eliminate mental stress.

 14. baking soda as a bath additive

-Run a warm bath (not hotter than 49°C because sodium bicarbonate will turn into caustic soda and harm your skin) and add about 100g of baking soda.
+Run a warm bath (not hotter than 49°C because sodium bicarbonate will turn into caustic soda and damage your skin) and add about 100g of baking soda.
 Your skin will be so soft and clean that you can do without plastic waste from any creams.
-You can also combine your bath with Dead Sea bath salts.
+You can also combine your bath with bath salts from the Dead Sea.

-Soda in the application in kitchen & household
+Using baking soda in the kitchen & household

-In addition to the application for health & care, soda also has fantastic applications in the kitchen & household.
-With sodium bicarbonate, many things can be produced or solved ourselves, for which we would probably have preferred a chemical household remedy from a plastic bottle under normal circumstances.
-In kitchen & household you can use the miracle cure sodium hydrogen carbonate for example as follows:
+In addition to its use for health and care, baking soda also has fantastic uses in the kitchen and household.
+You can use baking soda to make or solve many things yourself, for which we would probably have preferred a chemical household remedy from a plastic bottle under normal circumstances.
+In the kitchen and household, for example, you can use the miracle cure sodium bicarbonate as follows:

 15. baking soda as scouring milk

 You can make your own scouring milk from baking soda, citric acid and cornstarch and save yourself a lot of plastic waste.
-Even without citric acid and cornstarch, you can use baking soda and a little water to make a paste that's really something.
-Stubborn stains on kitchen utensils or even stains from carpets can be removed wonderfully with baking soda.
-For carpets, you can simply sprinkle the baking soda powder on the dirty spots, let it soak in for half a day and vacuum it up.
-Works perfectly and is easy on the nerves. 😉 You can get citric acid and starch here:
+Even without citric acid and cornstarch, you can combine baking soda with a little water to make a paste that packs a punch.
+Stubborn stains on kitchen utensils or stains from carpets can be removed wonderfully with baking soda.
+With carpets, you can simply sprinkle the baking soda powder on the dirty areas, leave it to work for half a day and then vacuum it up.
+It works perfectly and is easy on the nerves. 😉 You can buy citric acid and cornstarch here: